shusunny/python-project/RNN-predict-model/README.md

 # RNN-prediction-model

 This is a rnn model I build to predict bitcoin price trend for practise.
-This model will use the previous timestep number of data to predict the following day's price.
+This model will use the previous days of data (day's number depends on the timestep entered)to predict the following day's price.

 Here are some results images generated with this model.